Travel guide

 Regional Gulf eSIM or country-specific eSIM: which is right for you

 The rule is simple.
-If your route includes two or more Gulf countries, a regional eSIM offers better convenience and price per GB compared to buying a plan in each country.
-If you're going to a single destination, a dedicated plan for that country is usually slightly cheaper for the same amount of data.
+If your itinerary includes two or more Gulf countries, the regional eSIM wins in convenience and price per GB compared to buying a different plan in each: a single QR, a single activation, and you don't depend on whether the airport in question has coverage from the operator you were looking for.
+If you're going to a single destination and that's it, a plan dedicated to that specific country is usually a bit more tailored for the same amount of data, because you're not paying for coverage you won't use.

 A typical case: a traveler landing in Dubai, crossing to Oman by road, and ending up in Doha.
-A regional eSIM avoids three separate purchases and three SIM numbers.
-If, however, you fly directly to Riyadh for a week of work, look for a plan focused on Saudi Arabia.
+There, the regional eSIM avoids three separate purchases and three different SIM numbers to remember.
+If, on the other hand, you fly directly to Riyadh to work for a whole week without leaving the city, a plan focused solely on Saudi Arabia might be a better value.

-Roaming from your Spanish operator vs. eSIM in the Gulf
+Roaming with your Spanish operator vs eSIM in the Gulf

+The eSIM works differently: it's prepaid.
+You pay in advance for the GB you want and know exactly how much you'll spend, without having to worry about forgetting to deactivate roaming upon landing.
 Another practical advantage: the eSIM coexists with your physical SIM.
-You keep your Spanish number active to receive bank SMS or calls, while browsing with the eSIM's data.
-If you're still in doubt, compare scenarios in eSIM vs. roaming and how to avoid roaming before flying.
+You keep your Spanish number active to receive SMS from your bank or important calls, while browsing with the eSIM's data.
+If you're still wondering which is more suitable for your travel profile, compare complete scenarios in eSIM vs roaming.

 How to activate your Gulf eSIM step-by-step

-The process is identical to any eSIM and takes no more than a minute if you follow the correct order.
-The key is to install it with WiFi before leaving and to activate data only once you land in the Gulf.
+The process is identical to any eSIM and doesn't take long if you follow the correct order.
+The key is to install it with WiFi before leaving home and save data activation for when you land in the Gulf.

-1. Check that your mobile is eSIM compatible (most recent mid-to-high range phones are).
+1. Check that your mobile is eSIM compatible (most recent mid-to-high range models are).

-2. Purchase the regional plan and scan the QR you receive by email.
+2. Purchase the regional plan and scan the QR code you receive by email.

 3. Install the profile at home, with WiFi, without activating data yet.

-4. Upon arrival, activate the eSIM's mobile data and select data roaming activated.
+4. Upon arrival, activate the eSIM's mobile data and enable data roaming.

-5. Wait a few seconds for it to connect to the local network, and you're all set.
+5. Wait a few seconds for it to connect to the local network, and you're ready.

 Frequently asked questions